Barcelona Photo Blog

 Berlin, A Stranger in a Familiar Town

-I recently spent a day photographing an event, I was also interviewed for it and below is the unedited text I supplied them, I don’t know how it will be edited, it rambles and rants a bit, but what the hell, I wanted to get something new online… You were recently shooting Fresh Faces 2012,…
+I recently spent a day photographing an event, I was also interviewed for it and below is the unedited text I supplied them, I don’t know how it will be edited, it rambles and rants a bit, but what the hell, I wanted to get something new online… Q: How did the Fresh Faces 2012…

 Anabelle Veritas, a Play